ilorivero/htmlcoin_docker/README.md

 # Build HTMLCoin Docker Images for Ubuntu 18.04 Bionic and 20.04 Focal

+The method below is related for x86/x64 platform.
+For Arm, please access this section: https://github.com/ilorivero/htmlcoin_docker/tree/master/Arm

 ## HTMLCoin Docker dockerfile and scripts